Earnest History, Family Crest & Coats of Arms

 - William Earnest, American politician, Candidate for Representative from Alabama in the Confederate Congress 2nd District, 1861

-- James H. Earnest, American Democrat politician, Delegate to Democratic National Convention from Wisconsin, 1860, 1876
+- James H. Earnest, American Democratic Party politician, Delegate to Democratic National Convention from Wisconsin, 1860, 1876

-- Felix W. Earnest, American Democrat politician, Postmaster at Knoxville, Tennessee, 1856-57
+- Felix W. Earnest, American Democratic Party politician, Postmaster at Knoxville, Tennessee, 1856-57

 - Edwin B. Earnest, American politician, U.S. Vice Consul in Manchester, 1929; Edinburgh, 1932